tatianegercina/FinTech/02-Homework/01-FinTech/Instructions/README.md

 #### 2. Choose a company (or project) within  your chosen Fintech domain.

 Use online research to identify the trends in your domain, and choose a company that is successful or otherwise interesting to you.
-For example, if you chose Wealth Management, you may want to look at online journals, periodicals, reports, and websites about the future of Wealth Management, or how FinTech is changing or disrupting Wealth Management.
+For example, if you chose wealth management, you may want to look at online journals, periodicals, reports, and websites about the future of wealth management, or how FinTech is changing or disrupting wealth management.

 Your company could be: